AIP-136

 - The HTTP URI must use a

-in the above example), and the verb in the URI must match the verb in the name of the RPC.- If word separation is required,
+:character followed by the custom verb (:archivein the above example), and the verb in the URI must match the verb in the name of the RPC.- If word separation is required,

-must be used.
+camelCasemust be used.

 - If word separation is required,